peterbenoit/ProjectChimera/README.md

 - Built with Marked for Markdown rendering
 - Uses OpenAI API for summarization
+- Uses the free [Dictionary API](https://dictionaryapi.dev/) for definitions

 ### Privacy

 This extension processes web page content through the OpenAI API using your personal API key.
 No data is stored on our servers.
-Please review OpenAI's privacy policy for information about how they handle data sent to their API.
+Please review our full [Privacy Policy](PRIVACY.md) for more details and refer to OpenAI's privacy policy for information about how they handle data sent to their API.